diltdicker/julia-tutorials/tutorial_0_IJulia/README.md

 ## Step 3.
 There is no Step 3

-At this poin you will have opened a browser with jupyter notebook.
+At this point you will have opened a browser with jupyter notebook.

 To create a new julia notebook just click on NEW and select the julia for the language